Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

     In any case, we want it to be as easy as possible to start from square 1 - see below for more comments on help and documentation!!

+**Heryandi**
+HTTP is now enabled for URLs under /simple/ so pip won't need any certificate.
+All other parts of the website will redirect to HTTPS if accessed with HTTP.
+**Heryandi End**

 1. Replicability/movability to a different cloud

     We now have one test server running in Amazon.
 If I want to replicate this server elsewhere (e.g. suppose we make a private cloud for on.lab using openstack), how do I do it?
 Is the process automatic?
 Can I still use Amazon for storage and as a CDN?
 If so, how?

+**Heryandi**
+Hmmm a script to set the server up in one step can definitely be written.
+As for using Amazon only for storage/CDN, there is an API which should be make this possible, although I am not sure.
+**Heryandi End**

 2. Help/documentation